DERHAEUPTLING/contao-mobilecontent/README.md

 Image fields are extended – you can now add an different image for the mobile devices.

-It works out of the box by recognizing the visitor user agent and displaying the appropriate content.
+It works out of the box by recognizing the visitor user agent and displaying the appropriate content. <br>
 For use with CDN that caches the pages you may want to enable a separate mobile domain though (see explanation below).

 The extension is compatible with Contao 3 and 4.